 The most common way to arrive in Saint Tropez is by car.
 Park your car in the enormous Parking Du Nouveau Port (no way you won’t find a spot) and then follow Rue General Allard, which leads directly to the Old Harbour.
 On your way you come across numerous shops, most of them selling beachwear.

 After your visit to the museum, you are now in the heart of the Old Harbour, the heart of the village.
 Stroll around the docks, admire the works of the numerous street painters and stare at the various famous cafes and restaurants.
-In the world famous Cafe De Paris, Le Gorille and Senequier you might recognize a celebrity, a politian or an actor drinking his/her morning coffee.
-If you are not willing to have a coffee at one of this quite pricy cafes, you could just grab an delicious ice cream cone from Barbarac on Quai Gabriel Peri.
+In the world famous Cafe De Paris, Le Gorille and Senequier you might recognize a celebrity, a politician, or an actor drinking his/her morning coffee.
+If you are not willing to have a coffee at one of these quite pricy cafes, you could just grab a delicious ice cream cone from Barbarac on Quai Gabriel Peri.

 (From this point of Rue De La Citadelle, it is easy to reach Citadelle, the old fortress, located on the top of a small hill, which offers spectacular views over the rooftops of the town and beyond)